 tremors, fast or irregular heart rate; or

 feeling anxious, restless, nervous, or irritable.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Cough and Nasal Congestion:

-5 mL orally every 4 to 6 hours as needed.
-Maximum dose: 30 mL/day.
+Average effective dose: 5 mL orally every 4 to 6 hours as needed

 What other drugs will affect codeine, phenylephrine, and promethazine?

-This list is not complete.
-Other drugs may interact with codeine, phenylephrine, and promethazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect codeine, phenylephrine, and promethazine.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about codeine/phenylephrine/promethazine